 Getsemani, the most classic neighbourhood of the city, is full of history and colour, and was the location of the first protests for the independence of Cartagena in 1811.
 At night, the neighbourhood becomes even more interesting when both locals and tourists alike gather in this bohemian and alternative neighbourhood far from the glamour of the walled city.

 - Demente Bar de Tapas y Pizzas

 The old city is surrounded by walls which took two centuries to complete due to the continuous storms and pirate attacks that ravaged the city.
 In 1796, the walls were finally completed, just 25 years before the Spaniards were finally expelled from the city.
 The best way to explore this part of the city is on foot or by bicycle, as it gives you the freedom to move unhurriedly through the colonial streets.
 Don’t limit yourself to only looking for the main attractions here, as there are many interesting places that you will find as you explore around all corners of the walled city.

 - Museo de la Inquisición and Zenú Gold Museum

 Baru and Rosario Islands are located only 45 minutes from Cartagena.
 They are, without doubt, two places that you have to visit during your trip to Cartagena if you want to see what a Caribbean beach actually looks like.

-Rosario Islands, an archipelago made up of 25 islands and declared a national park in order to protect the coral reefs and marine life that inhabit the area, is located only 15 minutes by boat from Baru.
+Rosario Islands, an archipelago made up of 25 islands and declared a national park in order to protect the coral reefs and marine life that inhabit the area, is located 45 minutes by boat from Cartagena.
 The islands have a wide variety of hotels of different prices where you can spend the day or stay the night if you want to enjoy more of this natural paradise.